zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 some more details can be given (e.g. link to a reported issue).
 These comments will also be added to the output reports.

+When quarantining a class of tests or many scenarios in a single testsuite or when dealing with multiple issues within a subsystem, it is possible to use regular expressions and wildcards, for example, **kernel.*** would quarantine all kernel tests.

 An example of entries in a quarantine yaml::

     tests: